-As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$16.9 million, an increase of \$11.1 million from the prior year.
-Approximately 13.3% of this total amount constitutes unassigned fund balance, which is available for spending at the District's discretion.
-The remainder of fund balance is nonspendable (\$2,698), restricted (\$12.0 million), committed (\$0.2 million), or assigned (\$2.4 million).
+As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$8,927,586, a decrease of \$7,952,610 from the prior year.
+Of this total amount, \$675,631 (7.6%) constitutes unassigned fund balance, which is available for spending at the District's discretion.
+The remainder of fund balance is nonspendable (\$50,500), restricted (\$6,803,569), committed (\$179,383), and assigned (\$1,218,503).

 General Fund.
 The general fund is the chief operating fund of the District.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$2.2 million.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$675,631.
 As a measure of the general fund's liquidity, it may be useful to compare unassigned and total fund balance to total fund expenditures.
-Unassigned and total fund balance represent approximately 13% and 28%, respectively, of total general fund expenditures.
+Unassigned and total fund balance represent approximately 3.38% and 9.72%, respectively, of total general fund expenditures.

-During the current fiscal year, the fund balance in the District's general fund decreased by \$9,883.
-This is largely due to several factors including (1) conservative budgeting by the District for expenditures, (2) expected expenditure of federal awards which will not occur until fiscal year 2023 based on the timing of grant awards and (3) proceeds from the sale of the Edison building during the fiscal year.
-These offsetting effects resulted in a largely flat change in fund balance for fiscal year 2022.
+During the current fiscal year, the fund balance in the District's general fund decreased by \$2,742,701.
+This is largely due to several factors including (1) one-time, state funded, contributions toward MPSERS unfunded liability that the District did not budget for, (2) budgeted federal revenue that was not recognized in the 2023 fiscal year, and (3) proceeds from the sale of the District equipment that will not be recognized until the fiscal year 2024.

 Debt Service Fund.
-Fund balance for this fund was \$266,768 as of June 30, 2022, which is restricted for future principal and interest payments on long-term debt.
+Fund balance for this fund was \$265,211 as of June 30, 2023, which is restricted for future principal and interest payments on long-term debt.

 2022 Capital Projects Fund.
-Fund balance for this fund was \$11,321,019 as of June 30, 2022, which is restricted for future capital projects.
+Fund balance for this fund was \$6,149,449 as of June 30, 2023, which is restricted for future capital projects.
+Fund balance decreased by \$5,171,570 during the year due to ongoing capital project expenditures.